Much of this FAQ was compiled and written by Metal Leg editor Pete Fogel...

 In 2011, Donald and Walter conduct some Shuffle Diplomacy with 'The Miles High Big Band' and featuring 'The Embassy Brats'.
 A hot and historic double-bill is built when the legendary Steve Winwood joins The Dan in Australia and New Zealand.

 What happens next?
 Who knows.
-But subscribers to the Steely Dan Newsletter will get the first official word.
+But visitors to Steely Dan's Website will get the first official word.

 For a condensed history, see the SD Timeline